Reducing the amount of food wasted at your business has significant economic, social and environmental benefits.

 How can your business feed hungry people?

-Fork It Over!
-Links businesses in the Portland metropolitan areas with food rescue agencies.
-They accept perishable, non-perishable and prepared foods that have not been served or sold.
+Find a food rescue agency near you, or contact us for help.
+Food rescue organizations accept perishable, non-perishable and prepared foods that have not been served or sold.

 Note: Grocers, restaurants, hotels, caterers and food service companies are more likely than offices to have the volume of food to donate to a food rescue agency.